Did Justin Jefferson burn you last year? You might be tempted to go RB-or-bust to open this year’s draft, but that rigid plan could burn you again.

 And we know TDs are unpredictable, so beware of chasing last year’s high TD-rate WRs.

-Ultimately, your best strategy will be to stay flexible as the draft unfolds.
-And your Draft War Room is built to achieve just that.
-It knows the lineup and scoring specifics for your league, and it’s constantly re-evaluating player values across positions -- custom fit to your specific settings and your actual draft.
+Ultimately, the best strategy is to stay flexible as the draft unfolds.
+Draft War Room is built for that, using your league's lineup and scoring settings to constantly re-evaluate player values across positions as the draft develops.

 TIP